-The Cairn India Group currently has surplus cash which it has placed in a combination of money market liquidity funds, fixed term deposits, mutual funds and marketable bonds with a number of International and Indian banks, financial institutions and corporates, ensuring sufficient liquidity to enable the Cairn India Group to meet its short/medium-term expenditure requirements.
+The Company does not have any operations and is dependent on its Holding Company / Group companies for meeting its short / medium term expenditure requirements.
+The Company though has a policy of putting its surplus cash in a combination of money market liquidity funds, fixed term deposits, mutual funds and marketable bonds with a number of International and Indian banks, financial institutions and corporates to ensure sufficient liquidity to enable the Company to meet its short/medium-term expenditure requirements.

-The Cairn India Group is conscious of the current environment and constantly monitors counterparty risk.
+The Company is conscious of the current environment and constantly monitors counterparty risk.
 Policies are in place to limit counterparty exposure.
-The Cairn India Group monitors counterparties using published ratings and other measures where appropriate.
+The Company monitors counterparties using published ratings and other measures where appropriate.